 With the effective teachers, safe classrooms, high parent involvement, and quality supplies they need, students in Santa Avelina are mastering skills that will help them lead their community out of poverty.

-students have graduated from HELPS’ primary school since its launch in 1998.
+students have graduated from HELPS’ primary school since 1998.

-books have been developed in Cotzal Ixil for emergent readers of all ages.
+books have been written and illustrated in Cotzal Ixil for emerging readers of all ages.

 HOW YOU CAN HELP